billkarsh/SpikeGLX/Markdown/UserManual.md

 at least once before (without quitting the SpikeGLX application) then we permit you the shortcut of pressing `Same As Last Time`.
 It is then your own fault, though, if you in fact changed something without telling us.

+### IP Address

+The computer talks to the 3A imec system via Ethernet.
+Set the computer's static IP address to `10.2.0.123`.
+Set the subnet mask to `255.0.0.0`.

 ## IM Setup -- Configuring Imec Probes